CapricanDRJ/witchers_shakespeare/index.md

 Decisions wrought with doubt, with ceaseless care.

-Minos, with noble heart, for Watchers strove,
+Minos, with noble heart, for Witchers strove,

 And now, as allies, we offer all our love.